The Last Kingdom of Al Andalus (The Play)

 ABDULLAH EZ ZAGAL.

-I only wish that I was there to witness his eternal shame in person.
+I only wish I were there to witness his eternal shame myself.

 ABDULLAH.

-His shame shall be enough to cause his gradual ruin.
+His shame will be enough to cause his gradual ruin.

 ABDULLAH EZ ZAGAL.

-It shall be retribution, for the injustice that was done to me.
+It shall be retribution for the injustice done to me.

 ABDULLAH.